samelyuk/volvo-rti-retrofit/README.md

 ### RTI Control Module Setup
 I have removed almost everything from the RTI Control Module box.
 I only left two connectors: an 8-pin DIN socket and a 10-pin connector from the display.
 I have placed all the computing components in this box: Raspberry Pi with all its components, a step-down converter, and two Arduino microcontrollers on a PCB.

+RTI New Setup (Will be updated)
-![RTI New Setup (Will be updated)](https://github.com/samelyuk/volvo-rti-retrofit/blob/main/doc/RTI-now.jpg)
+![RTI New Setup (Will be updated)](https://github.com/samelyuk/volvo-rti-retrofit/blob/main/doc/RTI-now.jpg) RTI Old Setup
 ![RTI Old Setup](https://github.com/samelyuk/volvo-rti-retrofit/blob/main/doc/RTI-old.jpg)

 ### AUX Integration